Counselling in person for young people 17-18 & adults in Chester & Tarporley, Cheshire.

 – For in-person sessions, 48 hours' notice is needed as rooms are booked in advance.

-I am able to work with clients based outside the UK (except the US and Canada); however, please note that my practice is governed by UK law and the ethical guidelines of the BACP.
+I can work with clients based outside the UK (except the US and Canada); however, please note that my practice is governed by UK law and the ethical guidelines of the BACP.

 Please note that I am not able to provide a crisis or emergency service.
 If you are in immediate distress or need urgent support, there are people and services available to help you right now.